 Our other income primarily consists of income from foreign exchange gains, investment income from mutual funds, interest received, net gain on fair value of investment and miscellaneous income.
 Other income also includes Export benefits which decreased by ₹868 Million in FY 22 (FY 22 : ₹ (320) Million and in FY 21 : ₹ 548 Million) mainly due to changes in SEIS policy by the Government.
-Income arising from Investment increased to ₹ 794 Million for the year ended March 31, 2021 on account of higher cash surplus.
+Income arising from Investment increased to ₹ 794 Million for the year ended March 31, 2022 from ₹ 343 Million for the year ended March 31, 2021 on account of higher cash surplus.